The 13 Best Food And Drink Sketches From Portlandia

 Portlandia started out as an oddball experiment between SNL alum Fred Armisen and Riotgrrrl rocker Carrie Brownstein.
-They poked fun at the countercultures that have hit the mainstream in Portland.
+The whole point was poking fun at the countercultures that have hit the mainstream in the PDX.
 Every character skewers a local stereotype — from “eat local” obsessives, to sexual experimenters, to BIKE RIGHTS! advocates.

 Over the years, the stable of characters has grown as Fred, Carrie, and friends take us into a world where lifestyle is an exaggerated absurdity — but only barely exaggerated, allowing the show to cut deep and hit some great truths about modernity, nostalgia, and trends.
 As Shakespeare put it in Macbeth, “Life is a tale told by an idiot, full of sound and fury, signifying nothing.”
 Or in Portlandia terms, #Carrieiswoke.